Close

 Benefit overview

-Expecting a baby or welcoming a new child is an exciting time that can be filled with joy as you embark on this journey.
-It may also be a time filled with some anxiety and questions.
-You may be juggling many competing priorities that involve meeting the demands of military life, working and taking care of toddlers or other children, while also trying to take care of yourself.
+Expecting a baby or welcoming a new child into your family is an exciting time that can be filled with joy as you embark on this journey.
+It may also be a time filled with some anxiety or uncertainty.
+You may be juggling many competing priorities that involve meeting the demands of military life, as well as working and taking care of toddlers or other children, while also trying to take care of yourself.

-The New Parent Support Program — which offers parenting education and support — can help you navigate the transition successfully.
-It is free, voluntary and staffed with home visitation professionals designed to help families thrive.
+The New Parent Support Program — which offers parenting education and support — can help you navigate this transition and find a balance between competing life demands and welcoming your new child successfully.
+It is a free, voluntary program staffed with home visitation professionals that is designed to help families thrive.

-NPSP helps military parents provide a nurturing environment for their children.
-Parenthood is like any other job — there’s a lot of learning at first, regardless of whether it is your first child or not.
-The more guidance you can get, the more confident you are likely to feel in carrying out your duties.
+NPSP helps military parents and caregivers provide a nurturing environment for their children.
+Parenthood is like any other job and has its challenges — there’s a lot of learning at first, regardless of whether this is your first child or your fourth.
+The more support and guidance you receive, the more confident you are likely to feel in carrying out the important role you have as a parent and caregiver.

 The program offers support and guidance by helping parents: